-RF micro-needling adds RF energy to this traditional technique in order for it to further stimulate the creation of growth factors (collagen, elastin, and hyaluronic acid).
+RF micro-needling adds RF energy to this traditional technique in order it to further stimulate the creation of growth factors (collagen, elastin, and hyaluronic acid).
 RF microneedling machine uses specialized "energized" needles to create micro-punctures along the skin and deliver RF energy through these punctures at the same time.
 The RF increases the production of growth factors (collagen, elastin, and hyaluronic acid) that are responsible for improving skin's appearance than traditional micro-needling alone.

 Radiofrequency energy works by heating up tissue where it's applied, creating heat-induced injury, which causes cellular damage that triggers collagen production.
 The end result?
 A tightened and toned appearance.